 By and large, Hide Me does have its selling points.
 It’s got decent encryption and protocol selection, it works well in China, and it will let you use torrents.
 Moreover, it offers above-average speeds, and the Hide Me app is both user-friendly and customizable.

-Well… all of the above might seem well and good, but there are also two caveats the size of the Grand Canyon: namely, its non-existent geo-unblocking capabilities and, most importantly, extortionate prices.
+While all of the above might seem well and good, it’s important to remember the two main negatives: its non-existent geo-unblocking capabilities and, most importantly, extortionate prices.
 These are the two glaring issues that disqualify Hide Me as a serious consideration for our top VPNs list.

 To conclude our Hide Me VPN review, you can find at least a dozen cheaper choices that are also just as good or even better in almost every aspect.
 Thus, our recommendation is to give this VPN a miss.
 At least until the day when Hide Me decides to make itself at least somewhat affordable.